 - The Legislative Process

-This lesson uses historical records of Congress to explain the process of a bill becoming a law.
+Students analyze primary sources to learn the process of a bill becoming a law.

 - What Congress Does and Why it Matters

-Students learn the concepts of representation, separation of powers, and the constitutional role of Congress.
+Students use primary sources to learn the concepts of representation, separation of powers, and the constitutional role of Congress.